 The EU-Russia Year of Science 2014 was a unique opportunity for participants to showcase past and present achievements.
 The hosts had hoped it would generate new dynamics, create fresh enthusiasm, and provide a boost for new, innovative forms of collaboration.

 The European Union and Russia are both world leaders in the generation of scientific insights.
 The EU produces a third of the world's scientific knowledge and is at the forefront in many research areas.
 Russia has a long and proud history as one of the world's leading scientific nations and has stood at the origins of many of today's scientific schools and knowledge.

-The timing of the Year of Science benefits from the conjunction of key related events in 2014, including: the launch of Horizon 2020; the renewal of the EU-Russia S&T Agreement; the start of the Russian State Programme and Federal Targeted Programmes for R&D; and the hosting by Russia of the Carnegie Group meeting.
+The timing of the Year of Science was meant to benefit from the conjunction of key related events in 2014, including: the launch of Horizon 2020; the renewal of the EU-Russia S&T Agreement; the start of the Russian State Programme and Federal Targeted Programmes for R&D; and the hosting by Russia of the Carnegie Group meeting.
 This initiative also fits in the context of Russia’s growing global presence, with its accession to the WTO, its chairmanship of the G20 in 2013 and of the G8 in 2014.

 Find out all about the Year of Science activities!